abpframework/abp/docs/en/Blog-Posts/2023-12-20 v8_0_Release_Stable/POST.md

 #### Install/Update the ABP CLI

-First of all, install the ABP CLI or upgrade it to the latest version.
+First, install the ABP CLI or upgrade it to the latest version.

 If you haven't installed it yet: